Jankirby/Nukkit-Plugin/README.md

-# ExamplePlugin
+# OneHitKill
-Example Nukkit plugin, showing the API
+OneHitOneKill for Nukkit [Pocket Edition] Server Software, using the Example API of Nukkit by MagicDroid